Subscribe to get access

 First of all I am in this article.
 For respect I will post the article in full with some minor edits so that WordPress SEO says I can post it!

 When the ball dropped at midnight on New Year’s Eve, many Americans began their New Year’s resolutions.
 Some resolved to lose weight, while others vowed to quit smoking, travel more or pay off their bills.

 Marybeth Cale’s New Year’s resolution was to help the environment and save a few trees by going “green” and turning her paper-filled home office to a paperless work area.

-“When I was cleaning out the stacks of paperwork in my office over winter break, which was a completely overwhelming task, I decided it was time to move my business into the 21st century and start going as paperless as possible,” said Cale, whose office is in Rhinebeck.
-“So my green resolution for 2016 is to store files primarily in the digital space instead of printing out every single assignment or set of meeting notes.”
+“When I was cleaning out the stacks of paperwork in my office over winter break, which was a completely overwhelming task.
+So I decided it was time to move my business into the 21st century. i mean start going as paperless as possible,” said Cale, whose office is in Rhinebeck.
+“So my green resolution for 2016 is to store files primarily in the digital space.
+That’s instead of printing out every single assignment or set of meeting notes.”

 She was only week one into her commitment when Cale was interviewed for this story and, she said, “It’s already liberating to have less paper on my desk.
 Less clutter makes me feel like I am more organized and on top of my game and, of course, it feels really gratifying to know that, while very, very small, I am doing something positive for the environment, is more socially responsible, and it sends a positive lesson to our children.”